jeonghkim/jeonghkim.github.io/index.md

 use-site-title: true
 ---

 <p> Welcome to my website!
-I am an Assistant Professor of Political Science at Louisiana State University.
+I am an Assistant Professor of Political Science at <a href="https://www.lsu.edu/hss/polisci/" target="_blank"> Louisiana State University</a>.
 My research and teaching interests encompass political behavior, representation, gender and politics, and public opinion in comparative contexts. </p>

 <p> My recent work investigates the conditions that support political inclusion of marginalized groups.
 I explore the relationship between direct democracy and political engagement among women as well as how the use of direct democracy influences inequalities in political participation across social groups.</p>